 To be eligible for the WSP, you must:

-- Demonstrate financial need (must complete the financial questionnaire, available in the Work-Study Navigator)
+- Demonstrate financial need (you must complete the University of Ottawa’s financial questionnaire through the Work-Study Navigator)

 - Maintain satisfactory academic standing

-If you are a CO-OP student and you are in a study session, you must:
+If you are a CO-OP student and you are in a study term, you must:

 - Be enrolled in at least 3 courses (9 units) per term (or 2 courses, that is 6 units, per term for students with disabilities) for the terms preceding and following your CO-OP work term

 To be eligible to work part time during the Fall and Winter terms you must:

 - Be enrolled in at least 3 courses (9 units) per term at the undergraduate level (or 2 courses, that is 6 units, per term for students with disabilities) or be enrolled full time at the graduate level for one complete term or an academic year

 To be eligible to work full time during the Spring/Summer session you must:

 - Have been enrolled in a minimum of 3 courses (9 units) per term at the undergraduate level in the preceding Winter term (or 2 courses, that is 6 units, per term for students with disabilities) or full time at the graduate level for a complete term or an academic year

-- Be returning to the University of Ottawa the following Fall session and registered in a minimum of nine credits at the undergraduate level or be registered full time at the graduate level
+- Be returning to the University of Ottawa the following Fall term and be enrolled for at least 3 courses (9 units) at the undergraduate level or be enrolled full time at the graduate level